Best Examples of Black Friday Emails To Inspire Your Own

 Source: Adobe

-Not surprisingly, last year’s Black Friday saw an online spending increase of about 2.3% YoY to around $9 billion.
+Moreover, Black Friday 2024 is projected to get a whooping online spending increase of about 9.9% YoY to around $10.8 billion.
 Historically, Black Friday has meant miles of traffic jams, crowds, and even fights for products.
-Thanks to modern e-commerce technologies, shopping can be done in a couple of clicks.
+Thanks to modern e-commerce technologies, shopping can be done in a couple of clicks, which has undoubtedly contributed to the revenue growth during the event in recent years.

-A Black Friday email with the text Black Friday starts early and deals
+A Black Friday email with the text “Early Black Friday sale” and deals

 Most likely, this tendency will continue this year which makes email marketing a great option for such extended e-commerce sales.

-Here’s why email marketing is a great sales channel for Black Friday:
+Here’s why email marketing is a great sales channel for Black Friday campaigns, long and short:

-• It allows you to tell about your campaign in detail in several comparatively big messages.
+• It allows you to tell about your campaign in detail in several comparatively lengthy messages.

 • You can create compelling visuals to further engage your customers.